matthewkeil/homodigit.us/README.md

 - [minimum x.509 conf](http://www.sslauthority.com/x509-what-you-should-know/)

 These are tasks we need to complete
-1) create a private key for our CA
+1) create a private key for our CA (Certificate Authority)
 2) create a conf file for our CA
 3) use the key and conf file to create a self signed certificate for the CA
 4) create a conf file for our intermediate CA